simonkowallik/as3ninja/docs/templating.rst

 AS3 Ninja the declarative way
 *****************************

-Let's look at a declarative way to specify an AS3 Declaration.
+Let's look at a declarative way to render an AS3 Declaration.

 .. code-block:: jinja
     :linenos: